skienzmatishun/deal-with-the-devil/src/content/testimonial.md

 date: 2023-02-20T10:00:00.000Z
 tags:
   - Testimonials
 excerpt: Jarious McNeil, the last person seen with Brandon Hastings, becomes a central figure in this case.
 He was involved in selling parts from Hastings' car and had a questionable testimony.
-During the investigation, McNeil changed his story multiple times, adding complexity to the matter.
+During the investigation, McNeil changed his story multiple times.

 ---